thinktandem/tandem/site/work/kent-state-wp-fixes.md

   - development
 ---
 ::: point Summary.
-Kent State's Forever Brighter Microsite was composed mainly of two custom post types, Case Studies and Donors.
-The Donor CPT was designed to manually reference Case Studies via copying and pasting the case study title and taxonomy term.
-This lead to a cumbersome editorial experience that could produce erroneous results.
-To fix this, we streamlined the editorial experience with relationship based Advanced Custom Fields.
+Kent State's "Forever Brighter" campaign provides prospective donors with a customized content experience, showing them case studies related to their interests.
+Unfortunately, the WordPress site powering this experience was difficult to use.
+Kent State fundraising professionals had to go through a cumbersome process of referencing specific donors to relevant case studies, a process that could produce erroneous results.
+To fix this, we streamlined the editorial experience with the Advanced Custom Fields WordPress plugin, providing as more intuitive way to link donors with relevant case study information.
 :::

 > This is EXACTLY what I was hoping for – thank you so much!